DR Congo National Football Team at World Cup 2026

 • Home — yet to be confirmed.
 Expected to feature blue as the primary color with gold and red accent detailing referencing the Congolese national flag.

-• Away — yet to be confirmed for the 2026 tournament cycle.
+• Away — yet to be confirmed for the 2026 tournament phase.

-• Goalkeeper — yet to be confirmed for the 2026 tournament cycle.
+• Goalkeeper — yet to be confirmed for the 2026 tournament phase.

 DR Congo 2026 Style, Strengths, and Tournament Outlook